 Ways to participate!

-This summer, SCGLR welcomed back the Suncoast Summer Reading Challenge (SSRC) and introduced THIS BOOK IS COOL! — a series of 100 webisodes to encourage a love of reading.
-It premiered on June 1, 2020, and more than 1,000 children from across the Suncoast region qualified to receive free books thanks to The Patterson Foundation‘s generosity.
-In total, 5,302 children participated; combined, they read 94,383 books!
+In 2020, SCGLR introduced THIS BOOK IS COOL! — a series of 100 webisodes to encourage a love of reading.
+It premiered on June 1, and children across the Suncoast region qualified to receive free books, thanks to the generosity of The Patterson Foundation.